ESSI-Lab/DAB/README.md

 </ul>
 </li>
 </ul>

+### Main deployments

-As from 2012, the DAB technology has been utilized by GEO (the Group of Earth Observation) as the enabling component of the **GEO-DAB**: the brokerage data services middleware of the GEOSS (Global Earth Observation System of Systems) platform (formerly known as GCI).
+As from 2012, the DAB technology has been utilized by [GEO](https://earthobservations.org/) (the Group of Earth Observation) as the enabling component of the **GEO-DAB**: the brokerage data services middleware of the [GEOSS](https://earthobservations.org/geoss.php) (Global Earth Observation System of Systems) platform (formerly known as GCI).
 GEO-DAB is deployed and operated on a scalable cloud infrastructure.
 In 2021, the GEO-DAB has connected over 190 different geospatial information systems, which allow the search and discovery of more than 10 million datasets, consisting of over 1 billion single downloadable data files (i.e. data granules in GEO jargon).
 A useful reference is: <code><a href="https://www.sciencedirect.com/science/article/abs/pii/S1364815215000481">Stefano Nativi, Paolo Mazzetti, Mattia Santoro, Fabrizio Papeschi, Max Craglia, Osamu Ochiai, Big Data challenges in building the Global Earth Observation System of Systems, Environmental Modelling & Software, Volume 68, 2015, Pages 1-26.</a></code>.
 More info on GEO-DAB is available [here](https://www.geodab.net/)

-As of 2017, the DAB software has been also adopted by WMO as one of the enabling technologies of the **WMO Hydrological Observing System (WHOS)**: a system of systems capable to share hydrological data, at a global scale.
+As of 2017, the DAB software has been also adopted by [WMO](https://public.wmo.int/en) as one of the enabling technologies of the **WMO Hydrological Observing System (WHOS)**: a system of systems capable to share hydrological data, at a global scale.
 More info on WHOS [here](https://public.wmo.int/en/our-mandate/water/whos).
 A WHOS webinar was recently hold to introduce users to the WHOS brokering services; the webinar recording is available [here](https://community.wmo.int/news/watch-recording-whos-webinar).

-In 2011, the **SeaDataNet** data platform started utilizing the DAB technology to enable the discovery and access of different international ocean data sources.
+In 2011, the [SeaDataNet](https://www.seadatanet.org/) data platform started utilizing the DAB technology to enable the discovery and access of different international ocean data sources.
 More information on SeaDataNet brokering services is availabe [here](https://www.seadatanet.org/Data-Access/Discover-international-data).
-The DAB mediation and brokering services were also applied by the ODIP community to interconnect the ocean information system-of-systems from USA, Australia, and Europe.
-More information on ODIP is available [here](http://www.odip.org/).
+The DAB mediation and brokering services were also applied by the [ODIP](http://www.odip.org/) community to interconnect the ocean information system-of-systems from USA, Australia, and Europe.

 ### Awards